 - Be prepared.
 Always have sunscreen handy wherever you go this summer — keep a bottle in the car, in a diaper bag, in your bike basket, and other places that are convenient.

-- Apply sunscreen under your mask.
+- Apply sunscreen under your mask if you plan to wear one.
 Most masks do not protect against the sun’s ultraviolet rays.
 It is best to cover your face with sunscreen before putting on your mask.

 Dr. Linda Brown with Emerson Family Medicine provided this information.
 To make an appointment for you, your child, or other family members, please contact Emerson Family Medicine of Maynard at 978-318-1870.